nforgeio/neonKUBE/Images/neon-varnish/README.md

 # Description

-This base image includes the [Varnish Cache](http://varnish-cache.org) high performance caching HTTP proxy.
-This can be placed in front of websites to improve webpage loading performance and reduce the load from the backends.
-This image is also extended by [neon-varnish](https://hub.docker.com/r/nhive/neon-varnish/) that integrates the into neonHIVE.
+This image deploys (Varnish Cache)[http://varnish-cache.org] which is a high performance caching HTTP proxy.
+This can be put in front of websites that allow caching to take load off of the web servers and improve webpage loading performance.

+This image supports only a very basic configuration that listens on port 80 and proxies only one backend server/port.
+This will be good enough though for many Docker Stack scenarios.
+You can derive from this image to implement more advanced scenarios like **neon-proxy-cache** does.

 # Environment Variables